Growing business

 You might want to also look at your refund policy carefully if you ask for prepayments.
 It’s not a foolproof way of preventing cancellations, so you’ll want to be clear with your customers what is still expected (in terms of non-refundables) if they cancel.

 You may choose to ask for a deposit upfront, then for the customer to complete payment when they receive the goods or service.
-This can be a good compromise if your customer is unwilling the pay the full amount upfront - as both parties take on equal risk.
+This can be a good compromise if your customer is unwilling to pay the full amount upfront - as both parties take on equal risk.

 Like with prepayments, deposits can help reduce the risk of cancellations.
 They can also provide partial capital useful for buying materials for the work.
 This can help with your cash flow and minimise the risk of being left out of pocket should the customer back out.